bluffingo/CattleDog/README.md

-# ChazizMigrationTool
+# cattleDog
-A tool to migrate old 2021 PokTube database contents to squareBracket database
+The official grkb tool to migrate database contents of dead amateur video sharing websites to a squareBracket-style database.